timurludanov/lt-proxy-manager/README.md

-# lt-proxy-manager
+# LT Proxy Manager
-This extension let's you esay way use proxy in chrome browser
+This chrome extension lets you in easy way use proxy.